gosquared/php-sdk/README.md

 # GoSquared PHP SDK

-The official GoSquared PHP module for integrating the [GoSquared API](docs) into your PHP app with ease.
+The official GoSquared PHP module for integrating the [GoSquared API][docs] into your PHP app with ease.

 ## Usage